La Villa Victor Hugo

 In the tradition of its namesake, La Villa Victor Hugo sits in a Belle Epoque-style building close to the Promenade des Anglais.
 Accents like painted quotations in the halls and walls of books pay tribute to their literary inspiration at this popular petite boutique.

-Start off with the breakfast buffet or stop to make a toast with the selection of Champagnes at the 24-hour bar.
+Start with the breakfast buffet and make a toast with the selection of Champagnes at the 24-hour bar in the evening.
 When you're ready to explore, the beach, Place Masséna, and train station are just a short walk away.

 Just at the end of the Promenade des Anglais, La Perouse offers stunning views over the Promenade and Bay of Angels.
 The 56 refined rooms feature woodwork and marble accents set off by bold fabrics and coastal sunlight, and many have a private terrace overlooking the sea.

 Outsider under the lemon trees, Le Patio restaurant serves Provencal cuisine for lunch and dinner using seasonal products.
-If you just want a drink, the nearby garden bar offers Mediterranean relaxation and an extensive cocktail list.
+The nearby garden bar offers Mediterranean relaxation and an extensive cocktail list if you just want a drink.
 Bask on one of the several terraces or next to the rooftop swimming pool and outdoor jacuzzi, then head down to the private beach or stroll over to the Vieux Nice and the Cours Saleya market.

 The Palais Saleya offers both traditional hotel rooms and apartments, making it an excellent option for families or groups of friends.
 The building was constructed in the 18th century and has been luxuriously restored to a combination of 26 contemporary suites and apartments, balancing apartment independence with hotel amenity convenience.